Futurism logo

 I nod wearily.
 "Yep.
 On my way to study now."
 I inch around her to make my hasty escape.

-She frowns at me, making the sagging wrinkles on her face even more pronounced.
+She frowns, bringing attention to the sagging wrinkles on her face.
 "You're not still trying to get into the Lodestar Academy for aeronautics, are you?"

-She shakes her head in disappointment, as though my ambitions make me a failure in her eyes.
+She shakes her head in disappointment, as though my ambitions make me a failure or something.
 "Your poor parents.
 I wonder how they deal with you.
 Ravegeers aren't meant for violence or confrontation.
 We're peaceful beings who focus on healing or growing.
 You know- things that improve the world."

 Unable to control myself, I snap.
 "My parents and I have a great relationship, not that it’s any of your business.
-And some would say fighting for the survival of others would count as improving the world.
-Or are you okay with Phantomyths taking more lives?
+And some would say that fighting for the survival of others improves more than just the world, but the entire universe.
+Or are you okay with Tenathenes destroying more planets and taking more lives?
 Where exactly does that fit into your dovish point of view?"

-I open the door and cross the threshold, shouting, "Dad, I'm home."
+Once I reach my apartment, I open the door and cross the threshold, shouting, "Dad, I'm home," as I kick off my snow-covered boots and hang my coat on the coat rack.

 "Hi honey, I'm in the kitchen."